St Michael and St Martin Catholic School, Hounslow

 If you are unsuccessful you may ask for the reason for the refusal of a place.
 These reasons will be related to the oversubscription criteria listed in the policy and you will have the right of appeal to an independent panel.
 Should you wish to appeal please contact the school as soon as possible for an appeal form on which you must list your reasons for making an appeal.

 Applicants will be given a minimum of 20 school days in which they have a right to appeal.
 Therefore all appeals must be received by 22nd May 2015.

 Pupils with a Statement of Special Education Needs

 The admission of pupils with a Statement of Special Educations Needs is dealt with by a completely separate procedure.
 Details of this separate procedure are set out in the Special Educational Needs Code of Practice.
 Parents / Carers of children with a Statement of SEN must contact the Local Authority SEN officer.

 Change of Details

-If any of the details on either of the forms changes between the date of application and the receipt of the letter of offer or refusal, the school and the Local Authority must be informed immediately.
+Applicants must inform the school and Local Authority immediately if there are any changes to any details on either of the forms submitted.
 If misleading information is given or allowed to remain on either of your forms, the Governing Body reserves the right to withdraw the place, even if the child has already started at the school.

 ‘Looked after child’ has the same meaning as in Section 22 of the Children Act 1989,